mozilla/smart_autofill/README.md

 # Smart Autofill
 Autofill HTML Tag Detection
+This repo contains training code for the autofill model that can be used to predict labels (e.g. "Zip Code") from HTML tags.

-Information on the model can be found here: https://huggingface.co/vazish/mobile_bert_autofill
+More information on the model can be found here: https://huggingface.co/vazish/mobile_bert_autofill

-## Requirements
+### Requirements
 First do the following steps to set up the virtual env and install the requirements,

 ```